 Downhill Skiing at Manning Park

 Ski rates at Manning Park vary depending on your age, when you go and how you purchase your tickets.
-Tickets cost between about $5 and $10 extra when purchased in-person on the day.
-Weekends also cost about $10 to $20 extra.
+Tickets last season cost between about $5 and $10 extra when purchased in-person on the day.
+Weekends were also about $10 to $20 extra.

-As of January 2024, weekend rates for the 2023/2024 season are the following when purchased online in advance:
+As of January 2024, weekend rates for the 2023/2024 season were the following when purchased online in advance:

-As mentioned above, rates on weekdays (Monday to Friday) are up to $20 less per person and tickets purchased on the day, in-person, cost more.
+As mentioned above, rates on weekdays (Monday to Friday) were up to $20 less per person and tickets purchased on the day, in-person, cost more.

 Manning Park in Summer, Spring & Fall